Prospect Park (Brooklyn): Planning

 The original impetus to build Prospect Park stemmed from an April 18, 1859, act of the New York State Legislature, empowering a twelve-member commission to recommend sites for parks in the City of Brooklyn.
-At the time, Brooklyn was the world's first commuter suburb, and it eventually became the third largest city in the country after New York and Philadelphia.
+At the time, Brooklyn was the world's first commuter suburb, and it became the third largest city in the country from 1860 to 1880, behind New York City (which then included Manhattan and parts of the Bronx) and Philadelphia.
 During this time, concepts concerning public parks gained popularity.
 In 1858, Frederick Law Olmsted and Calvert Vaux had created the design for Central Park in Manhattan, which became the first landscaped park in the United States.
 James S. T. Stranahan, then President of the Brooklyn Board of Park Commissioners, believed that a park in Brooklyn "would become a favorite resort for all classes of our community, enabling thousands to enjoy pure air, with healthful exercise, at all seasons of the year..."
 He also thought a public park would attract wealthy residents.
-Stranahan originally envisioned one large park extending eastward to Jamaica, Queens.
+Stranahan originally envisioned one large park extending eastward to Jamaica.
 However, the city's rapid development made this impossible, and today, the largest remnants of this proposed landscape are Prospect Park and the 538 acre Forest Park in Queens.

 In February 1860, a group of fifteen commissioners submitted suggestions for locations of four large parks and three small parks in Brooklyn, as well as a series of boulevards to connect said parks.
 The largest of these proposed parks was a 320 acre plot centered on Mount Prospect and bounded by Warren Street to the north; Vanderbilt, Ninth, and Tenth Avenues to the west; Third and Ninth Streets to the south; and Washington Avenue to the east.
 Egbert Viele began drawing plans for "Mount Prospect Park", as the space was initially called, and published his proposal in 1861.
 The park was to straddle Flatbush Avenue and include Prospect Hill, as well as the land now occupied by the Brooklyn Public Library, Brooklyn Botanic Garden, and Brooklyn Museum.